Cailleach

-In Gaelic (Irish, Scottish and Manx) myth, the Cailleach ([ˈkal̠ʲəx, kəˈl̠ʲax], [ˈkʰaʎəx]) is a divine hag and ancestor, associated with the creation of the landscape and with the weather, especially storms and winter.
+In Gaelic (Irish, Scottish and Manx) myth, the Cailleach ([ˈkal̠ʲəx, kəˈl̠ʲax], [ˈkʰaʎəx]) is a divine hag, associated with the creation of the landscape and with the weather, especially storms and winter.
 The word literally means 'old woman, hag', and is found with this meaning in modern Irish and Scottish Gaelic, and has been applied to numerous mythological and folkloric figures in Ireland, Scotland, and the Isle of Man.
 In modern Irish folklore studies, she is sometimes known as The Hag of Beara, while in Scotland she is known as Beira, Queen of Winter.